 Would hourly team members be paid if they take sick time due to a COVID-19 incident in store, or are diagnosed with COVID-19?

-- Relaxing our attendance policy for hourly team members through the end of April, permitting team members to stay at home due to concerns surrounding COVID-19 for situations including childcare needs due to school closures, or if team members are showing flu- or COVID-19-like symptoms such as fever, cough or shortness of breath.
+- Relaxing our attendance policy for hourly team members, permitting team members to stay at home due to concerns surrounding COVID-19 for situations including childcare needs due to school closures, camp closures and lack of daycare, seniors age 65 and above, those with medically documented compromised immune systems, or if team members are showing flu- or COVID-19-like symptoms such as fever, cough or shortness of breath.

-- Paying team members for up to the first two weeks of their absence if they contract a confirmed case of COVID-19.
+- Paying team members for up to the first two weeks of their absence if they contract a confirmed case of COVID-19, if they are ordered by their healthcare provider to self-isolate and “presumed positive” even without a test, have had prolonged close contact with a confirmed positive team member, or have had prolonged close contact with a presumed positive team member and develop COVID-19-like symptoms.
 The team member will not be required to use paid time off (PTO) or vacation time, and/or apply for disability benefits during this time.
 If team members are unable to recover and return to work after two weeks, an additional pay option may be available via disability leave.

 - Ensuring that if a store, area office, distribution center or other company workplace location falls under a mandated quarantine, any impacted team members will be paid for their absence without requiring the use of PTO.